cilium/cilium/Documentation/operations/system_requirements.rst

 system must meet these requirements:

 - `Linux kernel`_ >= 4.9.17
+- Hosts with either AMD64 or AArch64 architecture

 When running Cilium as a native process on your host (i.e. **not** running the ``cilium/cilium`` container image) these additional requirements must be met: